Limited Company Guide

 The two main rates for 2026/27

-For a company with taxable profit of exactly £50,000, the corporation tax bill is £9,500 (19% of £50,000).
-For a company with £250,000 profit, it is £62,500 (25% of £250,000).
-The difference in effective rate matters for planning, particularly around the £50,000 boundary where a small additional profit can shift the rate — and where marginal relief applies.
+At exactly £50,000 taxable profit, the corporation tax bill is £9,500 (19% × £50,000).
+At £250,000, it is £62,500 (25% × £250,000).
+The difference in effective rate matters for planning, especially around the £50,000 boundary where small changes in profit can shift the rate band.

 Marginal relief: what it is and how it works

-Companies with profits between £50,000 and £250,000 are subject to marginal relief, which produces an effective rate between 19% and 25%.
+Companies with profits between £50,000 and £250,000 fall into marginal relief, which produces an effective rate between 19% and 25%.
 The formula is: corporation tax = (profits × 25%) − ((£250,000 − profits) × 3/200).

-The 3/200 fraction is HMRC's marginal relief fraction.
-It means that for each £1 of profit above £50,000, the effective rate increases gradually rather than jumping from 19% to 25% all at once.
-For a company with £150,000 in profit, the effective rate is approximately 21.5%.
-For a company with £200,000 in profit, it is approximately 23%.
+The 3/200 fraction means the effective rate increases gradually for each extra pound of profit rather than jumping from 19% to 25% all at once.
+At £150,000 profit the effective rate is approximately 21.5%.
+At £200,000 it is approximately 23%.

 How director salary affects the corporation tax bill

-However, if the salary exceeds £5,000 (the employer NI secondary threshold for 2026/27), employer NI at 15% applies to the excess.
+But if salary exceeds £5,000 (the employer NI secondary threshold for 2026/27), employer NI at 15% applies on the excess.
 A salary of £12,570 creates employer NI of approximately £1,139 (15% × (£12,570 − £5,000)).
-This employer NI is itself a company expense and also reduces taxable profit.
+That employer NI is itself a company expense and also reduces taxable profit.

 What does not count as an allowable deduction

-Personal expenses of the director that are not wholly and exclusively for business purposes are not allowable.
+Personal expenses of the director that are not wholly and exclusively for business are not allowable.
 Client entertainment is generally not deductible.
-Fines, penalties and any amounts not incurred for business purposes are excluded.
+Fines, penalties and amounts not incurred for business purposes are excluded.

 Associated companies and the thresholds

-An important caveat: where a company is associated with one or more other companies (broadly, companies under common control), the £50,000 and £250,000 thresholds are divided equally between them.
-A director with two associated companies effectively has thresholds of £25,000 and £125,000 rather than £50,000 and £250,000.
+Where a company is associated with one or more other companies under common control, the £50,000 and £250,000 thresholds are divided equally between them.
+Two associated companies means effective thresholds of £25,000 and £125,000 rather than £50,000 and £250,000.

 FAQ